 Even in ancient times, without the science to prove it, people who ate a moderate diet (much like today's Mediterranean diet) lived longer and better than their counterparts who ate anything and everything in sight.

-What Are Some of These Brain Foods?
+What Are Some of The Best Brain Healthy Foods?

 The protein and monounsaturated fat help blood circulate better, which is essential for optimal brain function.